 If they fail to remove the clamp after you pay, or fail to turn up in good time after you call, you’re entitled to remove the clamp yourself.
 The law says you have to make “reasonable efforts” to contact the clamper.
 We think you shouldn’t have to make more than one phone call.

 Any clamper that charges more than $100, or fails to remove the device when requested, is breaking the law.
 Remind them of the rules.
 If they fail to comply, call the Police on 105 (the non-emergency number).
 Clamping companies can be fined up to $15,000 for breaking the law.

 If you’ve been clamped unfairly, you’re entitled to seek a refund in the Disputes Tribunal.
 You have grounds to make a claim if the car park signage didn’t make it clear you risked being clamped.
 Take photos to support your case.
 The hitch is you’ll have a pay a $45 fee (non-refundable) to lodge a tribunal claim.

 The Consumer Advice Line is available to all our members for support on any consumer-related issue.
-Our expert advisers can explain your rights and help you resolve problems with a retailer.
-Become a member now from just $9.95 and let us help you get a resolution.
+Our expert advisers can explain your rights and help you resolve problems.
+Become a member now from just $12 and we'll help you get a resolution.